nareshreddymkt/scrmabled_strings/README.md

 The Program is used to Count the Scrambled Words in a file which contains Text lines.

 Included files in the Current Repo/Project:
-1.Readme file --> README.md
+1. Readme file --> README.md
-2.Source file --> scrmabled_strings.py
+2. Source file --> scrmabled_strings.py
-3.Test Cases file --> test_scrmables_strings.py
+3. Test Cases file --> test_scrmables_strings.py